getsolus/packages/contribution_readme.md

 ### Challenges Overcome

 - Learning the correct `monitoring.yml` format by reading existing files in the repo (e.g., `hatari/monitoring.yml`, `passt/monitoring.yml`) rather than relying solely on documentation
-- Understanding that the file extension in the repo is `.yml` (not `.yaml` as referenced in the issue title)
+- Discovering that some packages had the file saved as `.yml` instead of the required `.yaml` extension — a silent typo that caused them to appear missing even though the content was correct
 - Scoping effort correctly given that only ~16 packages remain rather than the original ~3,000+

 ### What I'd Do Differently Next Time